-Funds are to be awarded to students who face an emergency situation or unanticipated and compelling circumstances that jeopardize their ability to successfully continue in school.
-Awards are not considered loans and are not expected to be repaid.
+EMCC Emergency Funds are to be awarded to learners who face an emergency situation or unanticipated and compelling circumstances that jeopardize their ability to successfully continue in school.

-Award amounts are expected to range typically from $100 to $500.
-No student may receive more than $1,000 in emergency aid during FY20.
+Award amounts are expected to range typically from $100 to $500 per semester and not to exceed $1,000 per academic year.

 To be considered eligible for emergency aid, a student must:

 - Be currently enrolled